The BFF Digital Libraries

 Atonement provided

 The Servant serves as the focus of hope in chapters 49-57 and serves as clear assurance that God has not altogether forsaken them even while in exile.
-His work is not easy but finds strength in the Lord God.
+His work is not easy, but he finds strength in the Lord God.
 It would be easy to arrange for their passage back to their homeland as the first section about Cyrus shows, but to bring them back to Himself is not easy.
 The prized Servant must suffer a horrible death.

 How great and immeasurable is God's grace!
 Chapter 57, though, brings us right back to the operating table where He spreads their evil before their eyes so that they might seek Him and find His healing.
 Full discussion